StarvingDogs/ecommerce/docs/testing_plan.md

 - **Action:** Navigate to "Order History" from the navigation or user menu.
 - **Expectation:** List of past orders is displayed, showing order number, status, date, and total.

 **Step 2:** View order details.

 - **Action:** Click on an order to view its details.
-- **Expectation:** Order detail page loads, showing all items, quantities, prices, total, and status.
+- **Expectation:** Order detail page loads, showing all items, quantities, prices, total, status, and shipping address used for the order.

 **Step 3:** Review order actions.